ethereum/guide/cold_wallet_storage_device.md

 ```
 > ethkey createwallet
-Please enter a MASTER passphrase to protect your key store (make it strong!):
+Please enter a MASTER passphrase to protect your key store (make it strong!): password
+Please confirm the passphrase by entering it again: password
 > ethkey new supersecret
+Enter a passphrase with which to secure this account (or nothing to use the master passphrase): password
+Please confirm the passphrase by entering it again: password
+Enter a hint to help you remember this passphrase: just 'password'
+Created key 055dde03-47ff-dded-8950-0fe39b1fa101
+  Name: supersecret
+  Password hint: just 'password'
+  ICAP: XE472EVKU3CGMJF2YQ0J9RO1Y90BC0LDFZ
+  Raw hex: 0092e965928626f8880629cec353d3fd7ca5974f
 ```

-It will prompt for a password and
+It will prompt for a password and confirmation for both commands.
+I'm just going to use the password "password" for both.

+This "supersecret" key has a raw hex address of `0092e965...`.

+### Signing with the keys

+Signing with the keys can happen in two ways: The first is to export a transaction to sign from e.g. AlethZero, perhaps saving to a USB pendrive.
+Let's assume that is what we have done and we have the hex-encoded transaction at `/mnt/paygav.tx`.

+In order to sign this and place the signed transaction in `/mnt/paygav.signed.tx`, we